shaloo/web3-user-personas/docs/personas/persona-2-nft-collector.md

 - ## tl;dr

-    NFT collectors are more psychologically complex than simple speculators.
+    NFT collectors have more complex psychology than the usual speculators.

     They are driven by a sense of belonging to a community, a need for self-expression, and autonomy besides financial motivations.